formlio/forml/docs/install.rst

 Extra Features
 --------------

-ForML has several optional features with their own dependencies which can be pulled in during the installation like this:
+ForML has several optional features with their own dependencies which can be pulled-in during the installation like this:

 .. code-block:: console